Extraltodeus/ComfyUI-AutomaticCFG/README.md

 ## Last update:

 - added the "Warp drive" node.
-WAIT A SECOND before downloading it because I messed up the preset <.<

 # In short: